Easy 30-Minute Creamy Chicken Noodle Soup

 Add the heavy cream, salt the soup to taste, and serve up a bowl of pure comfort immediately.

-I used 1 1/2 cups whole milk and at the end added 1 cup of heavy cream.
+I used 1 1/2 cups whole milk and added 1 cup of heavy cream at the end.
 I was only going to use 1/2 cup heavy cream but decided I wanted it extra thick and creamy and a half cup just wasn’t quite doing the trick.
 Twist my arm, more heavy cream.

 You could skip the heavy cream at the end, knowing the soup will definitely not be as creamy, rich, or as satisfying.
 The broth will be noticeably thinner and more translucent.